 Hey Champaign-Urbana and Champaign County: Do you want to recycle your (LIVE) Christmas tree?
 Are you wondering what to do with Old Tannenbaum once Christmas is over?
 We have you covered.

 Depending on where you live, there are several (free) options to recycle or dispose of live Christmas trees in Champaign, Urbana, and throughout Champaign County.
 Some involve taking the trees; Champaign and Urbana have curbside pickup for residents.

 No matter where you recycle your live Christmas tree, make sure to remove all decorations, lights, popcorn, tinsel, toppers, stands, plastic bags, etc. Most trees are ground into landscape mulch.

 Landscape Recycling Center, Urbana: Trees may be taken to the Landscape Recycling Center at 1210 E. University Ave., Urbana, for free recycling.
 There is no residency requirement; open to all.

 Lights recycling: Do you have Christmas lights you want to get rid of?
-Don’t throw them in the trash – take them to be recycled at Mervis Recycling, 3008 N. Cunningham Ave., Urbana, or Twin City Recycling, 2808 N. Lincoln Ave., Urbana.
+Don’t throw them in the trash; take them to be recycled — and get paid for them — at Mervis Recycling, 3008 N. Cunningham Ave., Urbana, or Twin City Recycling, 2808 N. Lincoln Ave., Urbana.

 Ornament recycling: If you have ornaments you want to get rid of, check out our “Where to Donate” article.
 The I.D.E.A. store seems appropriate as well.